Xrayez/godot-anl/README.md

 ## Overview

-The AnlNoise class encapsulates the two main classes required for noise
+The AccidentalNoise class encapsulates the two main classes required for noise
 generation: CKernel, CNoiseExecutor

 The kernel holds any amount of noise functions together creating compound noise